minprog/pyprog/opdrachten/week4/kalender/venglish.md

 * Take a look at a more recent calendar to see if those are correct.
 There are quite a few leap years in between, so don't jump to the wrong conclusions, whether you see the correct calendar or not!

 * Find some leap years or reason which years should be leap years based on the rules stated earlier.
 Then you can check whether those are displayed correctly.
+And also the year after such a leap year.

 * Don't forget that February should display the correct number of days in a leap year, and that March should also be correct.